apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.network.timeout</code></td>
-  <td>120s</td>
+  <td>120</td>
   <td>
-    Default timeout for all network interactions.
+    Default timeout for all network interactions, in seconds.
 This config will be used in place of <code>spark.core.connection.ack.wait.timeout</code>, <code>spark.akka.timeout</code>,
-    <code>spark.storage.blockManagerSlaveTimeout</code> or
+    <code>spark.storage.blockManagerSlaveTimeoutMs</code> or
     <code>spark.shuffle.io.connectionTimeout</code>, if they are not configured.
   </td>
 </tr>